kenwenzel/otm-benchmark/README.md

 * [KOMMA](https://github.com/komma/komma)
 * [RDFBeans](https://rdfbeans.github.io/)

-The benchmark is executed against a locally running RDF4J server.
+The benchmark is executed against a locally running GraphDB (but any RDF4J-compatible triple store can be used without the need to modify anything).

 ### Specification

-The following types of operations are benchmarked (each separately):
+The following types of operations are supported:
 * Create
 * Batch create
 * Retrieve